 5. Master of Education (MEd) or Teaching (MAT)

-Why Accreditation Matters for Online Master’s Programs
+Accreditation for Hawaii Online Master’s

-Full-Time Online Master’s Programs
+Full-Time Programs

-Part-Time Online Master’s Programs
+Part-Time Programs

 No-GRE Online Master’s Programs

-Accelerated Online Master’s Programs
+Accelerated Programs

-Helping with total costs, financial aid resources are available to qualifying online master’s students, including scholarships often exclusively for students in specific Hawai’i-based master’s programs.
+Helping with total costs, financial aid resources are available to qualifying online master’s students, including scholarships often exclusively for students in specific Hawaii-based master’s programs.

-Tuition & Credit Comparison (Hawai’i Schools):
+Tuition & Credit Comparison (Hawaii Schools):

-University of Hawaiʻi at Mānoa$650 per credit (HI resident); $1,402 per credit (non-resident)30 to 60 credits (varies by program)
+| University of Hawaiʻi at Mānoa | $650 per credit | 30 to 60 credits |

-Hawaiʻi Pacific University$861–$1,750 per credit (program-dependent)30 to 45 credits (varies by program)
+| Hawaiʻi Pacific University | $861–$1,750 per credit | 30 to 45 credits |

-Chaminade University$895–$1,155 per credit (program-dependent)30 to 45 credits (varies by program)
+| Chaminade University | $895–$1,155 per credit | 30 to 45 credits |

 Note: Tuition estimates above are for illustration; actual rates may change year to year.
 Always consult with the school for the latest fee amounts.

-Frequently Asked Questions (FAQs) for Online Master’s Students
+FAQs for Hawaii’s Online Master’s Students

-Q: Can I enroll in a Hawai’i online master’s program if I live outside the state?
+Q: Can I enroll in a Hawaii online master’s program if I live outside the state?

 Q: Do online master’s students pay in-state tuition at the University of Hawaiʻi?

-A: If you’re a non-Hawai’i resident student taking an online UH program, you generally pay a higher tuition than your Hawai’i resident counterparts.
-However, there are a few ways you may be able to save.
 For example, UH participates in the WICHE WRGP program that provides for students from Western states to enroll in certain programs at 150% of resident tuition (much lower than the rate for other non-residents).
-Also, active-duty military stationed in Hawai’i often qualify for the resident tuition rate.
+Also, active-duty military stationed in Hawaii often qualify for the resident tuition rate.

-Q: Are online master’s degrees from Hawai’i universities respected by employers?
+Q: Are online master’s degrees from Hawaii universities respected by employers?

-A: As long as you earn your degree from a properly accredited Hawai’i institution, your online master’s carries the same weight as an on-campus degree.
-Hawai’i’s main universities (UH, HPU, Chaminade) are all regionally accredited by WSCUC, which is the gold standard in institutional accreditation.
+A: As long as you earn your degree from a properly accredited Hawaii institution, your online master’s carries the same weight as an on-campus degree.
+Hawaii’s main universities (UH, HPU, Chaminade) are all regionally accredited by WSCUC, which is the gold standard in institutional accreditation.
 And most schools’ online programs have the exact same curriculum and faculty as their campus-based programs.
-Employers typically care only that you have a relevant degree from a reputable school, regardless of delivery format.

-Q: How long does it take to finish an online master’s in Hawai’i?
+Q: How long does it take to finish an online master’s in Hawaii?

-A: Degree timelines for online master’s programs in Hawai’i vary depending mostly on the specific major/program and student’s chosen study pace.
-Generally, a full-time online master’s in Hawai’i takes about two years to complete, which is similar to on-campus programs.
 In addition, many programs offer accelerated formats that allow students to finish in as little as 12 to 18 months.
 On the other hand, if you opt for a part-time schedule, your degree completion time could be three to four years.

 Q: Will I ever need to visit campus for an online program?

-A: Most online master’s programs in Hawai’i can be completed entirely online with no required campus visits, but there are exceptions.
+A: Most online master’s programs in Hawaii can be completed entirely online with no required campus visits, but there are exceptions.
 Many programs advertised as 100% online may include some in-person requirements such as internships, clinical residencies, or field experiences.
-And, as discussed earlier, some online programs are presented in a hybrid format that combines online and in-person components.
-So, be sure you understand all aspects of a program’s delivery format before you enroll in any Hawai’i-based online master’s program.